jnweaver/Weekly-Work-Log/README.md

 * Sat in on a design review for the new adult lifelong learning gateway
 * Attended the Campus Communicators Content Strategy sessions
 * Refine the responsive grid for the diversity.wisc.edu redesign
-* Migrate sustanability website to staging server
+* Migrate sustanability website to staging server; eventually moved into production
+* Put new [diversity.wisc.edu](http://diversity.wisc.edu) into production
+* Completed migration of MySQL and PostgreSQL databases to new production database server

 ## July 21, 2014
 * Formulate strategy for migrations sites and apps off our current production VM to newer VMs; share with colleagues